 Being a single mother of three was never my plan, but here I am, rocking it.
 I am certain I was made to be a mom, married or not, so I’ve adjusted my seat belt, and chosen to ride my roller coaster of a life with my hands high in the air.
 As the wind slaps my face and my stomach drops repeatedly, I’m reminded my steps are ordered by God.
 God knew I would be here well before my arrival.
 I didn’t see it back then, but now I can say this without uncertainty: God equipped me with everything I needed to get through my divorce.
 He still has His hands on me and my daughters.
 My faith in God is unwavering because I see Him operating in my life daily.
 I know it’s cliché, but it’s so true—there is a rainbow after every storm.
 My storm has passed, and the sun is on me again.
 It will shine for you again, too.”

 This story was submitted to Love What Matters by Nneka Williams of Atlanta, Georgia.
-You can follow her journey on Instagram or her blog.
+You can follow her journey on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: